About Us

 We also participate in the ChurchWatch scheme operated by the local Police.

-There is no running water or toilet facilities at the church.
+Unfortunately, there is no running water nor toilet facilities at the church.

-The graveyard is now closed for burials but there is a small plot set aside where ashes can still be interred.
+The graveyard has been closed for burials for some time, but there is a small plot set aside where ashes can still be interred.
 A plan of existing gravestones with details of known inscriptions can be accessed from 'Pages and Links.'

 The church is home to the RAF Chedburgh Memorial which commemorates all those pilots and crew that flew from there and were killed during WWII.
 Each of them is also commemorated by a cross on the two alter rail kneelers, a total of 398.